ashedow/ashedow.github.io/content/posts/some_about_text.md

 Or how [the Wubi Effect](https://radiolab.org/podcast/wubi-effect) is affecting Chinese language

+[Internationalis(z)ing Code - Computerphile](https://youtu.be/0j74jcxSunY) - About the difference in languages according to gender, number and place in a sentence; dates and numbers

 [The Korean Writing System](http://gernot-katzers-spice-pages.com/var/korean_hangul_unicode.html) [PDF](/documents/Korean_Hangul_Syllabary_in_Unicode.pdf)

+[Piękna gra typografią i brzmi trochę jakby Czech rapował](https://www.youtube.com/watch?v=T2iISWltdzc) - In 2010, Polish musicians Łona and Webber wrote a short composition and demonstrated how the Polish language sounds without diacritical marks.

 And character Set Issues by A.J.
 Flavell ["i18n: HTML Character set issues beyond HTML3.2"](https://web.archive.org/web/20060427130229/ppewww.ph.gla.ac.uk/~flavell/charset/)
 So there is no doubt about the importance of textual information